 College of Liberal Arts and Sciences

 Questions?
-Contact CLAS Faculty Council Chair Stephen Matchett.
+Contact CLAS Faculty Council Chair David Kujiaka.

 Announcing the Annual Out-of-the-Box Events!

-This year’s OOTB will be preceded by a “Book club” discussion.
+This winter 2016 OOTB was preceded by a “Book club” discussion.

 College Students in the United States accounts for contemporary and anticipated student demographics and enrollment patterns, a wide variety of campus environments and a range of outcomes including learning, development, and achievement.
 Throughout the book, the differing experiences, needs, and outcome of students across the range of “traditional” (18-24 years old, full-time students) and non-traditional (for example, adult and returning learners, veterans, recent immigrants) are highlighted.
 The book is organized, for use as a stand-alone resource, around Alexander Astin’s Inputs-Environment-Outputs (I-E-O) framework.

-The Dean’s office will purchase the books for the first 20 Faculty interested in participating in the Blackboard conversation.
+The Dean’s office purchased the books for the first 20 Faculty interested in participating.

-The ideas generated during our Bb conversation will be used for the following OOTB discussions.
-The OOTB panel discussions will address the challenges of "connecting with the modern student" and will feature these guests:
+The ideas generated during our Bb conversation were used for the OOTB discussions.
+The OOTB panel discussions addressed the challenges of "connecting with the modern student" and will feature these guests:

 - Aaron Haight (Dean of Students Office)